 - 1. Click the Enable AP box to allow the router to operate in the wireless environment. - 2.
 The SSID identifies members of the Service Set.
 Accept the default name or change it to something else.
 If the default SSID is changed, all other devices on the wireless network must use the same SSID. - 3.
 The wireless Channel number is available from your Internet Service Provider (ISP).
 What channels are available for use by the access point depends on the local regulatory environment.
 Remember that all devices communicating with the device must use the same channel (and use the same SSID).
 Use the drop-down menu to select the channel used for your 802.11g wireless LAN. - 4.
-If network Security is not used, click the None radio button. - 5.
+The default Security setting is AirStation OneTouch Secure System (AOSS).
+AOSS automatically detects and configures other AOSS enabled wireless devices and clients and seamlessly negotiates the most secure connection possible between your wireless devices.
+The other two Security options are WEP and WPA. - 5.
 Click Next to go to the next window and complete the Setup Wizard.